What is the primary law governing trademarks in your jurisdiction?

 The contents of drug advertisements shall not be inconsistent with the specifications approved by the drug regulatory department under the State Council and shall clearly indicate contraindications and adverse reactions.
 Advertisements for prescription drugs should clearly indicate that ‘this advertisement is for medical and pharmaceutical professionals only' and advertisements for non-prescription drugs should clearly state 'please purchase and use the drugs according to the drug instructions or under the guidance of a pharmacist'.

 Advertisements for medical devices recommended for personal use should clearly state that 'please read the product instructions carefully or purchase and use them under the guidance of medical personnel'.
 If the registration certificate of medical devices contains contraindications contents and matters needing attention, the advertisement shall clearly indicate 'see the specification for the contraindications contents or matters needing attention'.

-It is prohibited to publish in the mass communication media advertisements for medical treatment, pharmaceuticals and medical devices targeted at minors.
+It is prohibited to publish in advertisements for medical treatment, pharmaceuticals, dietary supplement, and medical devices targeted at minors in mass media.

 According to the Pharmaceutical Administration Law, drug advertisements shall not be recommended or certified in the names or images of state organs, scientific research units, academic institutions, trade associations or experts, scholars, doctors, pharmacists or patients.

 Non-drug advertisements must not involve the publicity of drugs.

 Is generic substitution permitted in your jurisdiction?